maxzheng/workspace-tools/docs/README.rst

     $ wst commit --amend --push

-    [updated-readme 738f659] Updated README.rst
+    [updated-readme:master 738f659] Updated README.rst
     1 file changed, 2 insertions(+), 1 deletion(-)
-    Pushing updated-readme
+    Pushing updated-readme:master

-    # It will fail at push as you are not a committer, but the change was committed to branch, and then merged into master.
+    # It will fail at push as you are not a committer, but the change was committed to branch,
+    # and then merged into its parent branch (master).

 Or simply push the change in your current branch::

-    wst push
+    wst push --merge

-    # This will update master, rebase branch with master and merge into master if on branch, and then push.
+    # This will update its parent branch (master), rebase branch with parent branch and merge into
+    # parent branch if on child branch (child:parent) and then push.
-    # Upon success, it will remove the branch if pushing from branch.
+    # Upon success, it will remove the local and remote branch if pushing from child branch.

 If you have pinned your dependency requirements and want to update to latest version::